davisjam/davisjam.github.io/_pages/join-lab.md

 - Provide contact information for a person who can comment on your character.
 - If possible, provide contact information for a person who can comment on your potential to conduct research.
 For example, this might be a prior research advisor, or perhaps a teacher who has observed you work independently.

-Finally, to match the filter, please Include the magic word *xyzzy* somewhere in your email.
+Finally, to match the filter, please include the magic word *xyzzy* somewhere in your email.

 ## Graduate students